Lego Club Magazine

-Lego Club Magazine (formerly known as simply Lego Magazine until 2008) was a magazine that served as the official publication for Lego and the Lego Club.
-Prior to 2002 it was published as various magazines in different countries, such as Brick Kicks and Lego Mania Magazine in the US and Bricks 'n' Pieces in the UK.
+Lego Club Magazine (formerly known as simply Lego Magazine until 2008) is a defunct magazine that served as the official publication for Lego and the Lego Club.
+Prior to 2002, it was published as various magazines in different countries, such as Brick Kicks and Lego Mania Magazine in the US and Bricks 'n' Pieces in the UK.
 The magazine features a range of content including information about Lego products, special offers, comics, games, contests, and modeling tips.

-In 2017, Lego Club Magazine concluded with its final issue for January/February and was eventually rebranded as LEGO Life Magazine.
-The publication evolved through several formats over the years:
+In early 2017, Lego Club Magazine concluded with its final issue and was eventually rebranded as LEGO Life Magazine.